Danielle Salamon ARMCM GRSM (Course Director)

 Both in 2009 and 2012 she undertook tours in Australia and in New Zealand where she gave lecture recitals on various aspects of piano technique and repertoire, as well as masterclasses.

-Danielle is currently engaged in a Mozart Piano Concerto project in London, and is hoping to complete the entire series, the seventh and eighth concerts in the series will be in February and October 2020.
+Danielle is currently engaged in a Mozart Piano Concerto project in London, and is hoping to complete the entire series.
+Twelve concertos have already been successfully performed with the remaining concertos to be completed.

 After obtaining a LRAM in singing teaching and LTCL in singing performing Tonie continued her studies with Roy Henderson – Kathleen Ferrier’s teacher and then Helene Isepp – Janet Baker’s teacher.